Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

   There is no efficient attack so far on SHA-2, but some attacks reduce the number of attempts to brute-force.
 - **SHA-3** was originally called Keccak and won a contest in 2015 for the next SHA hashing function.
   It is very different from previous SHA functions, and can also generate hashes of size 224, 256, 384 and 512 bits.

+The SHA hashes of a file can be calculated with the `sha1sum`, `sha256sum` and `sha512sum` commands.

 ### DSS (Digital Signature Standard)